Florian-Celibashi/Ava-AI-Assistant/README.md

 💬 Example Prompt

-"Why is Florian a strong fit for our software engineering position?"
+"Is Florian a good fit for our culture?
+Is Florian a strong candidate for our software engineering position?"

 Ava responds with context-relevant, recruiter-friendly summaries based on facts and information about my experience, skillset and interests.